 13. How is new EU legislation incorporated into the EEA Agreement?

 In order to be applicable in the EEA, EU acts have to be incorporated into the EEA Agreement, more concretely into one of its Annexes or Protocols.
 These amendments to the EEA Agreement are done by means of Joint Committee Decisions (JCDs).
 These decisions constitute international agreements and are adopted according to the simplified procedures foreseen in the EEA Agreement.

 After an EU act has been adopted, the EFTA experts in the EEA EFTA States analyse whether the act is EEA relevant and, if so, whether any adaptations are required in the JCD for incorporation into the EEA Agreement and whether there are likely to be any constitutional requirements (see point 14 for more on constitutional requirements).
 An act is considered EEA relevant when its content concerns an area covered by the EEA Agreement.
 Once the EFTA Secretariat has received feedback from all three EEA EFTA States concerning these issues, it drafts a JCD.
-When the draft JCD has been cleared both by the EFTA experts and by the relevant subcommittee, it is handed over to the EEAS, which initiates an inter-service consultation in the Commission.
+When the draft JCD has been cleared both by the EFTA experts and by the relevant subcommittee, it is handed over to the European Commission, which initiates an inter-service consultation in the Commission.
 Once the Commission has agreed on the draft JCD, it is sent to the Council of the European Union for adoption if it contains substantial adaptations, otherwise the EU’s position is adopted by the Commission.
-The EFTA Secretariat and the EEAS then consult on the timing of adoption in the EEA Joint Committee, and when all Contracting Parties are in agreement the EEA Joint Committee adopts the JCD.
+The EFTA Secretariat and the Secretariat-General of the European Commission then consult on the timing of adoption in the EEA Joint Committee, and when all Contracting Parties are in agreement the EEA Joint Committee adopts the JCD.

 See also Council Regulation (EC) No 2894/94 concerning arrangements for implementing the Agreement on the European Economic Area.